 If you are arrested for drunk driving in Orange County, you will face two separate proceedings: a criminal court case and a DUI hearing with the Department of Motor Vehicles (DMV).

-A DMV DUI hearing is an administrative procedure and the sole purpose of the hearing is to determine whether your driver’s license will be suspended as a result of your arrest.
+A DMV DUI hearing is an administrative procedure, and the sole purpose of the hearing is to determine whether your driver’s license will be suspended due to your arrest.
 When you are arrested for a DUI in Orange County, the arresting officer will confiscate your license and give you a “Notice of Suspension,” which acts as a temporary license for 30 days and also gives you notice that you have ten days to request a DMV DUI hearing to keep your license from being suspended.

-If you fail to request a hearing within ten days of your arrest, your license will automatically be suspended at the end of the 30-day period.
+If you fail to request a hearing within ten days of your arrest, your license will automatically be suspended at the end of the 30 days.
 In most cases, when you hire a private DUI attorney, that attorney will represent you in both the DMV proceedings and in criminal court.

 What to Do After an Arrest

-Being arrested for DUI can be scary and confusing and it’s easy to make a grievous mistake if you aren’t familiar with the legal protocol surrounding DUI cases.
-The following are the two most important steps to take after a DUI arrest.
+Being arrested for DUI can be scary and confusing, and it’s easy to make a grievous mistake if you aren’t familiar with the legal protocol surrounding DUI cases.
+The following are the two most important steps after a DUI arrest.